 When you contact your healthcare provider, they will ask you questions to determine your risk factors for COVID-19.
 Questions may include whether you’ve had close contact with someone infected with COVID-19, and if you currently have any symptoms of the illness.
 Your doctor will also take into account any other potential risk factors, including age and other health conditions.

-If your healthcare provider recommends that you do get tested for COVID-19, they should provide you with further instructions for where to go to get tested.
+If your healthcare provider recommends that you do get tested for COVID-19, they should provide you with further instructions for where to go to get tested, or order an at-home testing kit for you.
 Testing processes currently vary by location and provider.
 You may be directed to go to your primary care physician’s office, your state or local health department, a drive-thru test site, or a hospital or urgent care facility.

 In most cases, regardless of where you get tested, you will need a doctor’s recommendation and an appointment.
 Individuals are being advised not to go to a testing site as a walk-in without a recommendation from a doctor.

 Whether you are charged for a COVID-19 test, and how much it costs largely depends on which type of lab runs the test results, and what kind of insurance, if any, you have.

 Tests conducted by the Centers for Disease Control and Prevention (CDC), or state or local public health laboratories are free, while tests run by private or academic health labs, and at-home test kits are not.
 Before you get tested, find out what type of test you are receiving, so you can plan accordingly, and are not surprised by a bill at the end of your visit, or at a future point in time.